LucasBurgessDev/AI_Fitness/README.md

 PowerShell

 pip install -r requirements.txt

-⚙️ Configuration (The Important Part)
+#⚙️ Configuration (The Important Part)

 We do not hardcode passwords.
-We use a special secure file.
+We use a special file.

 Find the file named .env.example in the folder.